Click here for the most updated version of this documentation.

 This guide will help you configure your AWS environment to centralize log flows for continuous monitoring.
 This document assumes no previous log flow configurations have been made in your environment.
 If your environment has been configured for centralized monitoring, you can leverage this document as a reference and validation point for partial changes which may be required to ensure you have broad coverage.

-In order to enable broad Blumira coverage for AWS, you will want to follow these configurations steps:
+To enable broad Blumira coverage for AWS, you will want to follow these configurations steps:

 CloudTrail provides an event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
 This event history simplifies security analysis.
 Blumira leverages CloudTrail to detect unusual activity in your AWS accounts at an API level.
 CloudTrail must be configured per AWS region.